WaltoSoft/arch-hyprland-install/README.md

-# Billy Walton's Arch Linux environment installation
+# Billy Walton's Arch Linux with Hyprland installer

 Welcome to the installation script that sets up my Arch Linux environment the way I want it using Hyprland as the window manager.